-The Faculty consists of the Schools of Civil Engineering, Computer Science and Engineering, Electrical Engineering, Mechanical and Manufacturing Engineering, Surveying and the Centres for Biomedical Engineering, Photovoltaic Devices and Systems, and Wastewater Treatment.
+The Faculty consists of the Schools of Civil Engineering, Computer Science and Engineering, Electrical Engineering, Geomatic Engineering, and Mechanical and Manufacturing Engineering.
+It also has two graduate schools, the Graduate School of Biomedical Engineering and the Graduate School of Engineeering and a number of faculty centres, Manufacturing and Automation, Photovoltaic Devices and Systems, Wastewater Treatment and the Munro Centre for Civil and Environmental Engineering.
 The Faculty is also closely associated with the UNSW Groundwater Centre and the Centre for Remote Sensing and Geographic Information Systems both of which are joint multidisciplinary enterprises with the Faculty of Applied Science, and the Centre for Advanced Numerical Computation in Engineering and Science which is a joint enterprise with the Faculty of Science.
-The Faculty is also actively involved with seven Cooperative Research Centres (CRCs) established under the Commonwealth Government's program of CRCs announced in 1991.
+Furthermore, the Faculty is actively involved with seven Cooperative Research Centres (CRCs) established under the Commonwealth Government's program of CRCs announced in 1991.

 The Faculty is dedicated to the achievement of excellence in scholarship, teaching and research in technology and its application for the benefit of the community.
-Schools within the Faculty offer undergraduate courses leading to the award of the degree of Bachelor of Engineering (BE) and Bachelor of Surveying (BSurv).
-There are also a number of combined degree courses available which lead to the award of two degrees.
+Schools within the Faculty offer undergraduate courses leading to the award of the degree of Bachelor of Engineering (BE).
+There are also a number of combined degree courses available which lead to the award of two degrees, as well as a concurrent degree program leading to the award of a bachelor and masters degree.
 Through its schools and centres, the Faculty offers an active graduate program through formal graduate courses both at degree and graduate diploma level, and research degrees.